JetBrains/mps-coderules/docs/content/example-controlflow.md

 # Control Flow Analysis

-This sample demonstrates how *code rules* can be used for building a complicated analysis, which otherwise requires creating a DSL and runtime library to implement the logic of analysis.
+This sample demonstrates how *coderules* can be used for building a complicated analysis, which otherwise requires creating a DSL and runtime library to implement the logic of analysis.
 The control flow analysis presented here is far from being complete, and serves demo purposes only.

 Language `jetbrains.mps.lang.controlflow` declares an aspect for storing control flow rules.
 An aspect model `controlflow` in language `jetbrains.mps.baseLanguage.ext` contains the implementation of control flow analysis.